oladimillion/pair-coding/README.md

   - create temporary session by prefixing session route with custom id, ie. http://localhost:8000/session/my_custom_session_id

-  - invite people to session,
+  - invite people to session by sharing "session url" with them,

   - chat in real time in the course of the session,